-The E&S Screening procedure comprises of two stages-process: (1) Initial screening of proposed subprojects by using the Exclusion List which is applied as part of the Project's Eligibility Criteria; and (2) Screening the proposed subprojects15 and their associated facilities16 to identify approach for E&S risk management.
-This Screening Form is the second stage of screening process and is to be used for 4.2 and 4.3 activities of this project.
+The E&S Screening procedure comprises of two stages-process: (1) Initial screening of proposed subprojects by using the Exclusion List which is applied as part of the Project's Eligibility Criteria; and (2) Screening the proposed subprojects10 and their associated facilities11 to identify approach for E&S risk management.
+This Screening Form is the second stage of screening process and is to be used for longer-term Basic Service Provision and Community Infrastructure activities of this project.
 The completed forms will be signed and kept in the Project ESF file.
 The World Bank may review a sample of the forms during implementation support visits.